11Fred11/pasSecure/README.md

 ## Usage

-Simply type any word or password in the input box and review the results.
+Simply type any word or password in the input box and check the results.

 <p align="center">
   <img  src="https://raw.githubusercontent.com/10Fred10/pasSecure/master/readme-assets/usage.gif">